-In addition to the double-counted courses, and, only if the student has already earned the 120 credits and 38 courses (Georgetown College students) or 40 courses (SFS students) required for their Bachelor’s degree programs, the student may enroll in additional courses identified as applicable solely to the CCT Master’s degree.
-The courses may be CCT elective courses, core courses (CCTP-505, CCTP-506), or research methods courses, or graduate courses offered by other departments or programs, which the CCT program has approved in advance.
-These courses must also be identified prior to the conferral of the undergraduate degree and must be taken within the junior or senior year, and not earlier.
-These courses will be marked on the undergraduate record with an asterisk, will be removed from earned hours and GPA of the undergraduate record, and will be included only in the graduate record earned hours and GPA.
+Once the student has already earned the credits required for the Bachelor’s degree program, they may enroll in additional courses that apply solely to the CCT Master’s degree.
+The courses may be CCT elective courses, core courses (CCTP-505, CCTP-506), or research methods courses, or graduate-level courses offered by other departments or programs, which CCT has approved in advance.
+These courses can only be taken within the junior or senior year.
+They will be excluded from the earned hours and GPA of the undergraduate record (where they will be marked with an asterisk), and will be included only in the earned hours and GPA of the graduate record.

 Upon graduation from the Bachelor’s program, the student immediately joins CCT and proceeds to fulfil the remaining M.A. requirements.
 Accelerated M.A. students would attend Orientation together with the incoming class of CCTers.

 Who Should Apply